nguy328/RMAN_Workshop/README.md

 # Lab 100: Configuring and using RMAN

-##  Instal the packages inside the Database instance
+##  Install the packages inside the Database instance
 1. run `su` to login to the root user
 2. install the JDK with `$ rpm -ivh jdk-8u241-linux-x64.rpm`
 3. Check to see if java was installed properly with `$ java -v`